This article was recently updated on January 24th, 2022.

 Avoid Dry Paws Pads

-One way a cat experiences dry, irritated paws is from jumping onto hot sidewalks.
-Similar to dog’s paw pads, cat’s can burn them on hot asphalt too while exploring.
+One way a cat experiences dry, irritated, and even cracked paws is from jumping onto hot sidewalks.
+Similar to dogs' paw pads, cats can burn them on hot asphalt too while exploring.
 However, dogs can avoid this much easier.
 With cats, their outdoor adventures are always a mystery.

-If your cat’s paw pads become dry and irritated, try rubbing them with safe oil for them to lick, like coconut oil.
+If your cat's paw pads become dry and irritated, treat them by rubbing them with safe oil for them to lick, like coconut oil.
 You may want to keep your cat in an enclosed space while the oil absorbs to keep them from spreading it through your house.

 If your cat's paws become severely dry and cracked, we advise speaking to your vet.